Modern Indian History: Concise UPSC Notes, Timelines & Practice

 Transport & communication served colonial needs but created enduring infrastructure that shaped India’s economic and political integration.

-Railways accelerated commercialization of agriculture and integration of markets but also deepened India’s economic dependency on Britain.
+Railways accelerated commercialization of agriculture but also deepened India’s economic dependency on Britain.

 Prelims Strategy Tips